NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

       storage: 100Gi
   storageClassName: trident-csi
 ```
+Where:
 * `trident.netapp.io/shareFromPVC:` The primary PersistentVolumeClaim you have created previously.
 * `storage` - volume size
+* `storageClassName` - storage class name you set in the `trident-resources/values.yaml` file.

 ##### **volume-reference-fsx.yaml**:
 ```